nats-io/nats-site/content/blog/exploring-nats-as-a-backend-for-k3s.md

 Building on the above example showcased in the RethinkConn talk, embedded NATS makes it possible to extend to the edge and maintain local state without remote connectivity to a NATS cluster.
 However, visibility and management of these edge (and non-edge) deployments can still be acheived.

-This segways into the second point, which is, acknowledging the combination of NATS embedded within k3s.
+This segues into the second point, which is, acknowledging the combination of NATS embedded within k3s.
 A single binary gives you all the advantages of NATS combined with a workload scheduler!

 **Having a single binary with k3s and NATS is superpower.**